CLIENT-SETUP

 env_file:

-- .env.secrets # Contains OAUTH_CLIENT_SECRET, JWT_SECRET
+- .env.secrets # Contains OAUTH_CLIENT_SECRET, JWT_SECRETTesting Your Setup

-1. Verify Metadata Endpoints
+1. Verify OAuth Endpoints

 # Check OAuth discovery